-The Group mainly operates its business in the PRC, and substantial all of its revenue and expenses are denominated in Renminbi, while the net proceeds from the Listing is payable in Hong Kong dollars.
-As at 31 December 2020, among the Group's cash at bank and on hand, RMB72.1 million, RMB0.6 million and RMB3.4 million was denominated in Hong Kong dollars, AUD dollars and US dollars, respectively, such amount was subject to the exchange rate fluctuation.
+The Group mainly operates its business in the PRC, and substantial all of its revenue and expenses are denominated in Renminbi, while the net proceeds from the listing of the issued shares (the "Listing") of the Company (the "Shares") is payable in Hong Kong dollars.
+As at 31 December 2021, among the Group's cash at bank and on hand, RMB3.5 million and RMB25.2 million was denominated in Hong Kong dollars and US dollars, respectively, such amount was subject to the exchange rate fluctuation.
 The Group does not have any policy to hedge against foreign exchange risk.
 However, the Group will closely monitor its foreign exchange exposure, and strive to maintain the value of the Group's cash.